 In Wisconsin, you are considered to be intoxicated and in violation of the state's prohibited alcohol concentration law if you are found to have a BAC of 0.08% or above for first, second, and third offenses—and 0.02% for fourth and higher offenses.

-A PAC charge would be added in addition to drunk driving charges.
+A PAC charge would be added in addition to drunk driving (OWI) charges.

 Your blood alcohol limit depends on whether or not you have been previously charged with OWI in Wisconsin and how many times.
-A Blood Alcohol Concentration or BAC of 0.08% or above is considered a prohibited alcohol concentration in Wisconsin for:
+A BAC of 0.08% or above is considered a prohibited alcohol concentration in Wisconsin for the first, second, and third offenses of OWI.

 If you are facing a 4th OWI or greater charge due to previous OWI convictions, your prohibited alcohol concentration or PAC begins at the much lower level of 0.02% for the following: